What is Shadow Pricing?

-For example, when the electricity is produced using the natural resource ‘coal’, then the value of the electricity that is produced using the coal can be quantified but at the same time, the value of the negative impact which is there on the environment due to the burning of the coal cannot be quantified.
-Here for the value of the impact or the social cost on the environment due to the burning of the coal, shadow pricing comes into the picture.
+For example, when the electricity is produced using the natural resource’ coal,’ then the value of the electricity that is produced can be quantified.
+Still, at the same time, the amount of the negative impact on the environment due to the coal-burning cannot be quantified.
+Here due to coal burning, the value of the impact, or the social cost on the environment, shadow pricing comes into the picture.
 It gives price-like value to unpriced coal-burning effects on the environment.

-There are various qualitative aspects in an organization that plays an important role in the decision-making process of the business but they don’t have the value on the basis of which the decisions can be taken.
+There are various qualitative aspects of an organization that plays a vital role in the decision-making process of the business.
+Still, they don’t have the value based on which the decisions can be taken.
 In these situations, there is a need for Shadow pricing as the quantifies commodities value of which would be viewed qualitatively generally.
-Under this, by assigning the dollar value to the commodities under consideration, a business can calculate opportunity cost by which certain decisions of the business can be understood in a better way thereby helping in the better decision-making process of the overall business.
+Under this, by assigning the dollar value to the commodities under consideration, a business can calculate opportunity cost by which certain decisions can be understood in a better way, thereby helping in the better decision-making process of the overall business.

 Importance and Uses

-It plays an important role in the areas where it is difficult to determine the value of the things especially the things that are of qualitative nature and are useful for the decision making the purpose of the business.
+It plays a vital role in the areas where it is difficult to determine the value of the things, especially the things that are qualitative and are useful for the decision making the purpose of the business.

 - Evaluation of Project: It is done based on cost-benefit analysis where benefits and cost associated are compared.
-It proves to be a great tool for evaluation of any project and decisions can be taken accordingly.
+It proves to be an excellent tool for the assessment of any project, and decisions can be taken accordingly.

 The following are some of the different advantages:

-- Related Benefit: It is one of the useful tools which is used in order to know the benefit related to the opportunity cost of the use of the resource.
+- Related Benefit: It is one of the useful tools which is used to know the benefit related to the opportunity cost of the use of the resource.

 - Pricing: It refrains from underpricing.